KislakCenter/digital-beehive/_alpha4/alpha_0792.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0514/268,236,600,180/250,/0/default.jpg
 label: Reliques
 location: "<a href='/digital-beehive/toc/toc2_037/'>Full Page</a>"
-issue: The point of reference for "Old rags" is unclear.
+issue: The point of reference for "Old rags" is unclear, as there is no alphabetical entry for this term.
 also_in_entry:
 order: '140'
 layout: alpha_item